junszhao/oxfordccai/content/cfp/20-25-07-mirror/index.md

 ---
-title: Help Your Child See How Algorithms See Them (Just launched)
+title: Help Your Child See How Algorithms See Them (Spaces Limited)
 date: 2025-07-03
 image:
   focal_point: 'top'